GuildOfWeavers/distaff/src/stark/README.md

 seed = hash(merged_root, pow_nonce)
 </p>

-We then verify that the seed value satisfies the difficulty target set by the `grinding_factor` config parameter, and use it to instantiate a PRNG.
+We then verify that the seed value satisfies the proof-of-work difficulty target set by the `grinding_factor` config parameter, and use it to instantiate a PRNG.

 Finally, we use this PRNG to draw random query positions from *D<sub>lde</sub>*.
 The number of positions drawn is equal to the `num_queries` config parameter.